 Here Are a Few Tips From Some (movie) Kung Fu Masters

 1. Practice Now; For The Future:

-Kung Fu movies show the hero practising intensely before a showdown with an arch nemesis (think Jackie Chan, um, rather, the old-Jackie Chan).
+Kung Fu movies show the hero practicing intensely before a showdown with an arch-nemesis (think Jackie Chan, um, rather, a younger Jackie Chan).

 Keeping in good practice ensures that you’re ready to pick up your camera and be ready to capture that brilliant photograph without worrying too much about the technical aspects.

 By working out your mistakes before you actually get hired, or before you face that incredibly beautiful scenery, you also ensure that you present a much more professional front while working with a client sometime in the future.
 Remember, “Wax on, Wax off” (oh sorry, that’s Karate)

 2. Learn the Way and Then Find Your Own Way: